by No Comments

 The ROC ‘n Roll

-Thank you to all who joined our 4th Annual ROC ‘n Roll fundraising ride!
+Thank you to all who joined our 4th Annual ROC ‘n Roll fundraising ride on Sunday, June 1st, 2025!
 Your support fuels Reconnect Rochester’s work to champion transportation choices in Monroe County.

 “I loved street riding in a way that felt safe.
 It was so fun to experience our gorgeous city from that vantage.”